2024 Training Camp Announcement!

 Lunches

 Lunch will be delivered to the courts from local restaurants and eaten together immediately after training.
 Eating is one of the best parts of traveling, and real Chinese food will blow you away (it’s very different than what you might be used to–and much tastier).
-There will be a variety of dishes to chose from and we’ll avoid ordering any of the super weird stuff unless majority wants to try. 😉 (Let me know if you have any allergies.)
-After lunch a car will bring you back to your hotel where you can rest and relax or go out and explore.
+There will be a variety of dishes to chose from and we’ll avoid ordering any of the super weird stuff unless majority wants to try. 😉 After lunch a car will bring you back to your hotel where you can rest and relax, go for a swim or explore.

 After Training (with optional night playing)

 The afternoon and nights are free for you!
 You will be pretty tired and rest is important.
 But Xiamen is also a great city to explore!
 Xiamen is one of the top tourist destinations in China, with mountains and beaches all within a quick taxi or subway ride, and has many interesting and unique places to see.
-July is the hottest month in Xiamen and expect the temps to be upper 30’s C (90’s F) and humid.
+June is hot, hot, hot so expect the temps to be upper 30’s and 40’s C (90’s-100+ F) and humid.
 So afternoons would be best spent taking a break and relaxing after badminton (or taking a dip in the hotel pool).
 Then wait for the late afternoon, when the sun isn’t so hot, to go out and explore on your own.

-Of course if you haven’t had enough of badminton, we can join evening play with a local club.
-There are several clubs every night that would be happy to play with you.
+Of course if you haven’t had enough of badminton, we can join evening play with my coaches club.
+The club can play every night, so you never know who will show up.
+There is usually a variety of players (ages and abilities) and club night has no time limit so it is very casual and relaxed.
+Feel free to play with anyone regardless of level (they won’t be mean to you!) and have fun.
 The locals don’t speak much English, but everyone knows the international language of badminton!

 Schedule